 In 2013 there are six Anne Frank Foundations in existence and with her late name now gracing popular social network pages such as “Facebook” and of course “Twitter.”
 And incidentally, in 1995 an asteroid was named after Anne.
 Why I’ve even seen a computer game with her name on it and also of interest is an opera, written about the hopes and the horizons of this young girl, all which allows her memory to be secured well into the 21st century.

 (Anne Frank’s card from the records of the Jewish Council in Westerbork)

-The story is so well known of how two Jewish families and also one other person, finally found safely in an annexe, situated above a spice shop that was owned by Otto Frank in Amsterdam.
-However, in 1944 they are betrayed (no one seems to know who this was for certain but more likely one of the workers involved with the day to day business in the shop.)
+The story is so well known of how two Jewish families and also one other person finally found safely in an annexe, situated above a spice shop that was owned by Otto Frank in Amsterdam.
+However, in 1944 they are betrayed (no one seems to know who this was for certain but most likely one of the workers involved with the day to day business in the shop).

 In her diary, dated 19th November 1942, Anne show pangs of guilt at her own comfort when she writes: “I feel wicked sleeping in a warm bed while my dearest friends have been knocked down…”

-(One of Hollywood’s film stills promoting the 1950 films about her life)
+(One of Hollywood’s film stills promoting the 1950’s film about her life)

 More importantly from a financial aspect Otto Frank had it seems decided early in the War to place his business in the hands of his “Aryan” partners, thus by doing so he would escape severe penalties from the so-called Dutch “green police,” then aided as always by their cruel Nazi masters.
 Naturally, the business would remain in Otto Frank’s capable hands.